jroggeman/musical-pancake/README.md

     python -m unittest discover

-finds and runs all tests of the format `test_*.py`, which I figured would be common, so I put that in a small script to save typing: `./run_tests`.
+finds and runs all tests of the format `test_*.py`, which I figured would be common, so I put that in a small script to save typing: `make test`.